Max Pain Divergence: IV-Normalized Distance from Max Pain

 Why normalize by implied volatility?

-Raw "% distance from max pain" is meaningless across tickers: a 2% gap on TSLA is noise, a 2% gap on SPY is huge.
-Normalizing by the front-expiration implied move expresses the distance in standard-deviation units, which makes the comparison meaningful across the whole universe.
+Raw "% distance from max pain" is meaningless across tickers: a 2% gap on TSLA is noise (the implied move is much larger), while a 2% gap on SPY is huge (the implied move is much smaller).
+Normalizing the gap by the front-expiration implied move expresses the distance in standard-deviation units, which makes the comparison meaningful across the whole universe.
+A Z-score of 1.5 means the same thing on a high-vol stock and on a low-vol index: both are 1.5 standard deviations away from where dealer-hedging-minimized P/L would land at the front expiration.

 Is a large divergence bullish or bearish?

 Neither directly.
 A large divergence means spot has moved a long way from where dealer-hedging-minimized P/L would land.
 It often accompanies trending moves and negative-gamma regimes where hedging amplifies direction.
 Some traders fade extreme divergence expecting mean reversion; others use it as a confirmation signal for the direction already in force.
-The screener surfaces the signal — the interpretation depends on the rest of your framework.
+The screener surfaces the signal; the interpretation depends on the rest of your framework.
+Pair it with the gamma-exposure leaderboard and the GEX regime to disambiguate: extreme divergence in a negative-GEX regime is a different setup from extreme divergence in positive GEX.

 Does this work on ETFs?